derbroti/VOXEL/README.md

 ```
 ./run-server.sh cache-bbb
 ```

+**Note:** Do **not** use relative paths containing `..`, since the server executable ignores them and there is no error message if a non-existing directory is specified.

 **Wait until the message `Server Ready!` is displayed.
 The video files are loaded into RAM, which can take a few seconds.**